X-Plane/xptools/Building.md

 ### Building the Applications from the command line on Linux or macOS

-Go to the Scenery Tools root directory (same dir as where these instructions can be found) and just do a
+Go to the Scenery Tools root directory (same dir as where these instructions can be found) and just do

-    make -j
+    make

-This will build the tool using default options for debugging.
-After awhile, the output can be found under
+This will build WED and the frequently used xptools.
+Using low optimization levels and all debugging options.
+After a while, the output can be found under

     [xptools dir]/build/[platform]/[configuration]